WICG/aom/explainer.md

 or **state** information (e.g. `"checked"` for a checkbox, or `"focused"`).

 Interactive accessibility nodes may also have certain **actions** which may be performed on them.
-For example, a button may expose a `"press"` action.
+For example, a button may expose a `"press"` action, and a slider may expose `"increment"` and `"decrement"` actions.

 These properties and actions are referred to as the *semantics* of a node.